Sale to an Undercover Officer

 New Jersey ABC Lawyers

 If you or your licensed business were subject to police investigation, either locally or by State Investigators, contact our office.
 Our attorneys have spent their careers dedicated to Alcoholic Beverage Control Law and Criminal Law.
 Firm Partner, William C. Fay, IV, has prosecuted cases for the State’s Division of Alcoholic Beverage Control, as well as Special Counsel for New Jersey Municipalities.
 These experiences as a prosecutor have made him uniquely qualified to represent individuals and licensees charged with ABC violations.
-For an immediate and complimentary consultation, please contact our office today at (732) 858-5857.
+For an immediate consultation, please contact our office today at (732) 858-5857.